Theory-Independent Context Incompatibility: Quantification and Experimental Demonstration

-The first step---distinguishing the eigenstates of an observable and encoding the result in the ancilla state---is precisely what a PBS achieves: it measures the photon’s polarization and records the outcome via the spatial degree of freedom.
-Specifically, for $\sigma_z$, a photon in the $H$ polarization follows the transmission path, while one in the $V$ polarization takes the reflection path.
-To extend the PBS's functionality from $\sigma_z$ to an arbitrary polarization observable $A$, we map its eigenstates $\ket{a_i}$ onto the $H$ and $V$ polarizations.
-This can be achieved with a sequence of a half-wave plate followed by a quarter-wave plate.
-After this transformation, the signal photon passes through the PBS.
-Finally, to revert from $H$ and $V$ back to the eigenstates of $A$, we apply another sequence of a half-wave plate and a quarter-wave plate, implementing the inverse transformation.
-All those operations are formally described as
+After preparing the one-qubit state $\rho_\mf{c}$, we implement nonselective measurements by entangling the signal photon with an ancilla degree of freedom (its spatial mode), which allows distinguishing the eigenstates of the measured observable.
+The outcome is written into the ancilla, and the measurement becomes nonselective by subsequently detecting the photon without resolving that degree of freedom.

-where the first qubit refers to polarization states, while the second one refers to path states.
-For the polarization degree of freedom, $\ket{0}$ denotes the horizontal polarization and $\ket{1}$ the vertical one.
+The first step---distinguishing the eigenstates of the observable and encoding the result in the ancilla---is implemented with a PBS, which maps $H$ and $V$ polarization to distinct spatial modes and thus realizes a $\sigma_z$ measurement.
+To extend this to an arbitrary observable $A$, we rotate its eigenstates $\ket{a_i}$ to $\{\ket{H},\ket{V}\}$ using a half-wave plate followed by a quarter-wave plate, send the photon through the PBS, and then apply the inverse rotation to return to the basis of $A$.
+The full operation is formally described as